powerpak/pathogendb-pipeline/README.md

 ![Dependency graph](https://pakt01.u.hpc.mssm.edu/pathogendb-pipeline.png?)

+## Regression tests

+Can be run on any Minerva node:

+    $ source scripts/env.sh
+    $ bundle install --deployment
+    $ rake spec

+This runs all tests defined in `spec/*_spec.rb`, except by default, tests marked as `:speed => 'slow'` are skipped. `rake spec[all]` will run absolutely every test.

+Prepend `DEBUG=1` to `rake spec` if you want the temporary directory created for a test saved if it fails.
+Its location will be printed to the terminal.

 ## Other notes

 Although all [RAST][rast]-related tasks are now deprecated, this pipeline downloads and installs the [Network-based SEED API package](http://blog.theseed.org/servers/installation/distribution-of-the-seed-server-packages.html) into `vendor/sas`.
 Documentation for some of the included executables and the Perl API are also on that page.
 Within this package, we are overriding `RASTserver.pm` with our own version in `lib/perl`, because we need to support setting use of a proxy via the `HTTP_PROXY` environment variable.